dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/_index.md

     $ php -m | grep sqlanywhere
     sqlanywhere

-Next, confirm PHP's web environment recognizes the module by creating a file named phpinfo.php in your web document root directory and adding the following
+Next, confirm PHP's web environment recognizes the module by creating a file named phpinfo.php in your web document root directory and adding the following.

 ## Useful System Administration Notes